 World travel is almost impossible in 2020, but time travel is still allowed.

-Close to the Alberta border in the BC Rocky Mountains lies the Burgess Shale, a spot where scientists and tourists regularly travel 500 million years back in time.
+Close to the Alberta border in the BC Rocky Mountains lies the Burgess Shale, a spot where scientists and tourists regularly travel 500 million years back in time where you can enjoy breathtaking scenery and extreme hiking landscapes.

 Life was a little different then: all the earth’s animals lived in the ocean, and most of them were smaller than your hand.
 But life was exploding, with new complex organisms developing at a rapid rate.
 And the Burgess Shale is a near-perfect snapshot of that time.